fugro/opencv/README.md

 # Disclaimer
-This repository is no longer maintained.
+This repository is no longer maintained and it has been archived.

 ----------------------------------------